-If you've been with your partner for many moons, there's a not-so-low chance that spicing things up in the bedroom sounds like a good idea.
-But if you feel as though you've tried it all, a little refresher course might be in order.
+If you've been with your partner for many moons, there's a not-so-low chance that spicing things up in the bedroom is something you're ready to do.
+But if you feel as though you've done all the new things in bed that you can, a little refresher course might be in order.
 What sorts of things should all long-term couples try during sex?
 And is it weird to feel as though you've dried up on the idea front?

 In a word, no. "People often tell me they run out of ideas when it's time to try something new in the bedroom," sex and relationship counselor Julie Jeske tells Bustle.
-This makes sense — there are only so many times that you can roll out a new idea or position, and it's way too easy to let yourself become too comfortable.
+This makes sense — there are only so many times that you can roll out something new to do in bed — a new toy, a new sex position, a new role play scenario — and it can be super easy to let yourself become too comfortable.

 1. Play With Power

 "Most couples like some level of dominance and submission in their sexual encounters, from using a blindfold or some silk scarves, to tying each other up, to spanking or playing with power in a more verbal or psychological way, all the way up to a master/slave relationship."
-Go slow: "Know your boundaries and explore power together," she says.
+Even if you don't think that dynamic is for you, thinking about the ways power is already used in your sex life can help you and your partner learn how to play with it: if one of you always take charge, it can be an interesting challenge have them hang back, and empower the other partner to take a more active role.
+But go slow: "Know your boundaries and explore power together," she says.

 2. Seduce Your Partner

 A few on Jeske's list?
 "Undress each other.
 Make out in the kitchen.
 Leave a trail of clothes from the front door to the living room.
 Text your partner throughout the day telling him or her what you are doing to do after work, then deliver on those promises."
-It's all about incorporating an element of surprise, she says.
+Properly seducing your partner is all about incorporating an element of surprise, she says.
 And as always, communicate.
 "If you aren't sure how your partner wants to be seduced, ask," she says.

 3. Pay Attention To Your Senses